vzhou842/victorzhou.com/content/posts/2019-03-01-neural-network-from-scratch.md

 ### An Example Loss Calculation

-Let's say our network outputs $0$ for every person - in other words, it's confident everyone is male.
+Let's say our network always outputs $0$ - in other words, it's confident all humans are Male 🤔.
 What would our loss be?

 | Name | $y_{true}$ | $y_{pred}$ | $(y_{true} - y_{pred})^2$ |
 | ---- | --------------- | --------------- | ------ |